 Pure 99.99% Silver cloths like , on the other hand, have antibacterial properties but without the messy, alcohol, or harsh chemicals.
 Children can use the cloth to wipe their hands, their desk, or any other item that may be carrying unwanted germs and bacteria—all without the risk associated with hand sanitizers.
 They are useable whether wet, dry, or damp, and very discrete to tuck away or stash in a backpack.

 - Silver Sprays:Another alternative to chemical alcohol-laced antibacterial sprays or hand sanitizers are silver sprays.
-TRU47’s Silver Spritz, for example, offers kids a natural, safe, and chemical-free solution to germs and bacteria.
+TRU47’s offers some ofthe best colloidal silver spray available, which offer kids a natural, safe, and chemical-free solution to germs and bacteria.
 Easy to carry in a backpack, purse, or store in a desk or dorm room, this spray can help kill germs wherever your precious cargo goes—whether it’s to the library, gym, classroom, or a friend's house.